heroxrq/kaggle/carvana_image_masking_challenge/README.md

-The best single model achieves leaderboard score of 0.9966.
+The best single model achieves private score of 0.9963.